 This is because it’s not what you’ve done that registers, it’s how you’ve done it and for how long.
 As a general rule the spine loves to be held straight and to bend in a global sense.
 But it doesn’t enjoy local hinging for too long.

 Consider this, do you spend time slouching on the couch, in the car or at a computer?
 Are you always looking down at your phone?
 Do you sit up in bed and read for hours prior to falling asleep?

 What things do you do most often throughout the day where your spine isn’t perfectly straight against gravity?
 As it turns out, waking up with morning pain can be looked at as your body’s way of trying to tell you it’s not tolerating something.

-But Sleeping Funny Still Makes The Most Sense To Me!
+But What if Sleeping Funny Still Makes the Most Sense to You?

 Even if having slept ‘funny’ still seems the most viable excuse to you, consider the effects of gravity and how long you might be doing it for.

 As gravity is acting across us when we sleep our spine doesn’t have to work as hard to maintain our position compared to the same one when upright.
 If you are sitting up and looking down at your phone, the weight of your head can place huge amounts of stress through your neck and upper back.
 If you are lying down the effects of gravity are dispersed across your whole body.
 You can absolutely still be in a less than perfect shape but the physical consequences are more limited.

 Interestingly, if you also take the time to consider how long you spend in certain positions during the day, you might be horrified.
 It’s not unusual for sitting alone to tally 10-14 hours.
 That’s a day.
 If a good night’s sleep lasts seven or eight hours, that’s still potentially half as much time in comparison.